 I love breastfeeding.
 I really do.
 Don’t get me wrong, though.
 The first few weeks were rough but once I got past those early stages of breastfeeding, it was so much better!
 With where I’m at right now in my breastfeeding journey with my son, I really can’t complain.
 He is 10 weeks old, and I love how it gives me one-on-one time with him.
 I love how I can give him exactly what he needs and how my body just knows what to produce.
 I love how his eyes roll back when he’s eating and how when he’s finished, he stretches and the milk coma suddenly hits him.
 It’s so darn cute!

 This post contains affiliate links.
 See full disclosure here.

 Click on any product image to shop!
 This has been updated in 2023.

 I want to make a quick side note to all the pregnant mamas out there.
 You don’t want to miss out on this!
 Be sure to create your Amazon Baby Registry!
 You get a free Welcome Box when you sign up, plus you can add baby items from any site!
-It’s so easy and you get up to a 15% completion discount!
+It’s so easy and fun, plus you get up to a 15% completion discount!
 Click the link above or the photo below to get started. 🙂

 Back to breastfeeding!